fboucquez/symbol-bootstrap/docs/run.md

       the local nodes and services.

   --pullImages
-      It pulls the images from DockerHub when running the configuration.
+      It pulls the utility images from DockerHub when running the configuration.
 It only affects alpha/dev docker images.

   --resetData
       It reset the database and node data but keeps the generated configuration, keys, voting tree files and block 1